 3. Pull out kale and allow to dry on a towel and remove ribs if you prefer to at this point.

-4. Flash Freeze kale by laying it out on a cookie sheet or dehydrator tray and placing it in freezer to freeze.
-You double stack it.
+4. Flash Freeze kale by laying it out on a cookie sheet or dehydrator tray and placing it in the freezer to freeze.
+You can double stack it.

-5. Once frozen, begin to quickly gather kale up and place in zip top bags.
+5. Once frozen, begin to quickly gather kale up and place in zip-top bags.
 Quickly because it will begin to thaw fast, so you don’t want to bring all of your trays in at once.
-You can use a spatula or icing spreader to get it off the tray and break into your zip top bags.
+You can use a spatula or icing spreader to get it off the tray and break it into your zip-top bags.

 6. Remove air from bags as much as possible, label, and freeze.